-Island Hall itself is a dream of Christopher Vane Percy, one of the country’s leading interior designers, past President of the British Institute of Interior Design & International Interior Design Association.
+The Island Hall you see today, is a dream fulfilled for Christopher Vane Percy, one of the country’s leading interior designers, past President of the British Institute of Interior Design & International Interior Design Association.
 An impresario of visual language and subtle surprises he has taken the elegant bones of the ravaged building and with affection skilfully restored the grandeur, theatre and fun for future generations of his family and visitors.
 The custodianship of Island Hall has now passed to his elder daughter Grace and her family to take up the challenge of preserving it for the 10th generation!

 Island Hall is an elegant riverside mansion built in the late 1740s.
 It is built of red brick with stone dressings to windows and doors, to a neat, classical design, the central three-storey portion standing under a classical triangular pediment.